This Week in Travel News: 12 Stories You Need to See

-A roundup of the week's most newsworthy travel industry press releases from PR Newswire, including updates on travel to Maui and Holland America Line's new 28-day voyage.
+A roundup of the week's most newsworthy travel industry press releases from PR Newswire, including Labor Day weekend travel updates.

 The list below includes the headline (with a link to the full text) and an excerpt from each story.
 Click on the press release headlines to access accompanying multimedia assets that are available for download.